nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all shows using the `list` command.
 Multiple shows in the list.

     1. Test case: `comment 1 c/Hello`<br>
-       Expected: Comment within the first show is edited to "Hello" from the list.
+       Expected: Comment of the first show in the list is edited to "Hello".

     1. Test case: `comment 1`<br>
-       Expected: Comment within the first show is deleted.
+       Expected: Comment of the first show in the list is deleted.

     1. Test case: `comment 0`<br>
        Expected: No comments are edited.
 Error details shown in the status message.
 Status bar remains the same.